corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-The flow on the other side must eventually reach a corresponding `receive` call to get this message.
+The flow on the other side must eventually reach a corresponding `receive` call to get the message.

-### Receive
+### Receiving data from counterparties

-We can also wait to receive arbitrary data of a specific type from a counterparty.
-Again, this implies a corresponding `send` call in the counterparty’s flow.
+You can choose to wait to receive arbitrary data of a specific type from a counterparty.
+This implies a corresponding `send` call in the counterparty’s flow.
 A few scenarios:

-* We never receive a message back.
+* You never receive a message back.
 In the current design, the flow is paused until the node’s owner kills the flow.
 * Instead of sending a message back, the counterparty throws a `FlowException`.
-This exception is propagated back to us, and we can use the error message to establish what happened.
+This exception is propagated back to you.
+You can use the error message to establish what happened.
-* We receive a message back, but it’s of the wrong type.
+* You receive a message back, but it’s of the wrong type.
 In this case, a `FlowException` is thrown.
-* We receive back a message of the correct type.
-All is good.
+* You receive back a message of the correct type.

-Upon calling `receive` (or `sendAndReceive`), the `FlowLogic` is suspended until it receives a response.
+If `FlowLogic` calls `receive` or `sendAndReceive`, `FlowLogic` is suspended until it receives a response.

-We receive the data wrapped in an `UntrustworthyData` instance.
-This is a reminder that the data we receive may not be what it appears to be!
-We must unwrap the `UntrustworthyData` using a lambda:
+If you receive the data wrapped in an `UntrustworthyData` instance.
+This is a reminder to check that the data what you expect it to be.
+Unwrap the `UntrustworthyData` using a lambda to examine it:

 {{< tabs name="tabs-9" >}}
 {{% tab name="kotlin" %}}